u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started/multi_currency.rst

 under :menuselection:`Accounting Dashboard --> Configuration --> Settings --> Currencies`.
 By
 default, you have to click on the **Update now** button (:guilabel:`🗘`) to update the rates.

-Odoo can update the rates at regular intervals.
+Thrive Bureau ERP can update the rates at regular intervals.
 To do so, change the :guilabel:`Interval` from :guilabel:`Manually` to :guilabel:`Daily`, :guilabel:`Weekly`, or :guilabel:`Monthly`.
 You can also select the web service from which you want to retrieve the latest currency rates by clicking on the :guilabel:`Service` field.